Smart Size Chart

 Click the arrow on the left of each box to expand the answer.

 We may not recognize the garment that the PDP is for.
-Ensure we have set the following: , and any required data attributes on that element, and any additional instructions you may have received from your Bold Metrics team.
+Ensure we have set the following: the window._boldmetrics object, the Bold Metrics div and any required data attributes on that element, and any additional instructions you may have received from your Bold Metrics team.